gigacontr.8

 --amselect amindex

-Select another answering machine. amindex may be 0 (default), 1, 2 or 3.
+Select another answering machine. amindex may be 0 (default),

 --amget id file